brainfo/genetk/README.md

 1. for enrichment analysis given DEGs

-given an excel of all DEG results with sheetnames, output **all** GO ORA and GSEA results tables and visualize **all** significant terms.
+  Input: an excel of all DEG results with sheetnames, output **all** GO ORA and GSEA results tables and visualize **all** significant terms.

   default using databases 'MSigDB_Hallmark_2020', 'KEGG_2021_Human', and 'GO_Biological_Process_2023'

   see `src/genetk/enrich/go_enrichment.py`

   Output:
     - ORA enrichment tables and one barplot for all enriched terms from given databases
     - GSEA enrichment tables from each database, GSEA plots with each significant term, one GSEA plot with all significant terms

 2. Barplot of enriched terms (likely from 1. or any other dataframe)